CEO & Founder of World Capital Management

 Our turnover is low and we do not time the market.
 We occasionally remove underperforming companies and replace them with faster-growing companies.

-Our Spectrum Index is our largest managed index.
+Our Investment Index is our largest managed index.

 We occasionally allocate smaller amounts of money to two additional investment strategies.